Alberta’s carbon levy will reward families, businesses and communities that take steps to lower their emissions.

 - fuel sold for export

-Large Industrial Emitters will continue to be subject to the SGER framework until the end of 2017, when the province will transition to product and sector-based performance standards.
-Further details will be available after industry consultations.
+Large Industrial Emitters will continue to be subject to the SGER framework until the end of 2017, when the province will transition to an output-based allocation approach.
+Further details will be available after stakeholder engagement.

 The new framework, which is endorsed by energy leaders, is designed to reduce the amount of carbon pollution in every barrel of oil.

-Under SGER, facilities that emit 100,000 tonnes or more of greenhouse gas emissions are required to annually reduce their site-specific emissions intensity by 15% (this increases to 20% as of Jan 1, 2017).
+Under SGER, facilities that emit 100,000 tonnes or more of greenhouse gas emissions are required to annually reduce their site-specific emissions intensity by 20% as of Jan 1, 2017.